RPI-DSPlab/MIAE/experiment/mia_comp/README.md

 ### `disparity_empirical_analysis.ipynb`

 THis notebook is designed to analyze the disparity of MIAs in the empirical study.
-Corresponding to the paper's *Output Distribution of A-Vulnerable Samples:*.
+Corresponding to the paper's *Output Distribution of A-Unique Samples*.